How much will it cost?

 What foreign languages do you offer?

-Students may take Spanish and II or French I and II.
+Spanish I and II or French I and II.

 In which grade does a student begin taking foreign language courses?